swaxi/SGTool/README.md

 Imports point data in csv or xyz formats

 **Gridding**
-Grids point data using either Spline, BSpline or IDW built-in gridding algoithms
+Grids point data using either BSpline or IDW built-in gridding algoithms

+## Worming
+**BSDWorms**
+Use wavelet transforms to build multilevel "worms", saves out a single csv file of points

 # Installation